Academics & Teaching

 CAP's mandates include: the review and authorization of new programs, course offerings and changes in requirements; long-range planning of the undergraduate and graduate curriculum; review and authorizations of annual tenure-track requests; and long-range planning of the shape of the faculty (Faculty Code, VI.C.2).
 Through a well-defined subcommittee structure, CAP also oversees credit-hour compliance, assessment of departmental and institutional student-learning goals, honors and independent studies projects, and the college's writing intensive guidelines.

 - Michael Thurston, Provost and Dean of the Faculty, Chair, non-voting

-- Patricia DiBartolo, Associate Dean of the Faculty & Dean for Academic Development, non-voting
+- Hélène Visentin, Associate Dean of the Faculty & Dean for Academic Development, non-voting

-- Susan Etheredge, Dean of the College, non-voting
+- Alex Keller, Interim Dean of the College, non-voting

 - Gretchen Herringer, Registrar, non-voting

-Consult the Curricular Approval Guidelines and Requirements link below to understand approvals necessary for curricular additions and changes.
-Links to appropriate forms are also included in the table.
+Consult the Curricular Approval Guidelines and Requirements link below to understand the approvals necessary for curricular additions and changes.
+Requests for new courses and changes to existing courses are submitted in Workday.

 Smith College Profcast

 In this series of videos, Smith College faculty from a range of academic disciplines discuss timely and thought-provoking topics related to their teaching, research and academic interests.
 The series showcases a range of ideas and perspectives, the vibrant community of scholars at Smith and the intellectual excitement Smith students experience every day.